eth-cscs/abcpy/doc/source/README.rst

 As we said before, each entry in the parameters list can be of type :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`, a fixed value, or a tupel.

 However, to easily check parent nodes, as well as the correct output index for these parents, it is best to save all these parameters as a tupel.
-If an n dimensional :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` is given, the list you see denoted as *parents_temp* will contain n tupels, where the first entry is each time said :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` and the second entry is numbered from 0 to n-1, the indices of a sampled value from the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`.
+If an n dimensional probabilistic model is given, the list you see denoted as *parents_temp* will contain n tupels, where the first entry is each time said probabilistic model and the second entry is numbered from 0 to n-1, the indices of a sampled value from the probabilistic model.

 If a user provided a fixed value, this value is converted to an object of type :py:class:`abcpy.probabilisticmodels.Hyperparameter` and the tupel contains this object as the first entry and 0 as the second entry.

-Finally, if a user used the access operator, the tupel will contain the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` as well as the index which was given in the access operator.
+Finally, if a user used the access operator, the tupel will contain the probabilistic model as well as the index which was given in the access operator.

-Now, we need to check whether the parameters that were given to our new :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` are valid parameters:
+Now, we need to check whether the parameters that were given to our new probabilistic model are valid parameters:

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/pmcabc_normal_model_simple.py
     :language: python